syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data to Excel worksheet with import data options in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Import%20Data%20Options).
+A complete working example to export from collection of objects to an Excel worksheet with options in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Import%20Data%20Options).

-### Import Data from Nested Collection Objects
+### Export from Nested Collection Objects

-Import hierarchical data from nested collections to Excel worksheet helps the user to analyze data in its structure.
-XlsIO provides more flexible options to analyze such data by importing in different layouts and grouping the imported data.
+Export hierarchical data from nested collections to a worksheet helps the user to analyze data in its structure.
+XlsIO provides more flexible options to analyze such data by exporting in different layouts and grouping.

-Data import can be done with the layout options:
+Here, data can be exported with the following layout options:

 * **Default** - Parent records imported in the first row of its collection.
 * **Merge** - Parent records imported in merged rows.
 * **Repeat** - Parent records imported in all the rows.

-Imported data can be grouped with the grouping options:
+Here, data can be exported with the following grouping options:

 * **Expand** – Imported data will be grouped and expanded.
 * **Collapse** – Imported data will be grouped and collapsed at first level, by default.